MrXiaoM/RPGItems-reborn/README.md

 Original plugin is not only hard to learn and understand how to use, but also there are very few choices of powers, conditions and triggers.
 That's the problem I want to solve.

-**CURRENT VERSION DO NOT COMPATIBLE WITH ANY OLD VERSION EXTENSIONS.**
+**CURRENT VERSION DO NOT COMPATIBLE WITH ANY OLD VERSION EXTENSIONS.
+BACK TO [HERE](https://github.com/MrXiaoM/RPGItems-reborn/tree/1b83b4d4b004aab6c7c33b837d0d42d615f7b2cd) IF YOU WANT TO USE OLD EXTENSIONS.**

 We work well on Spigot, but we recommend you to use Paper.
 Spigot lost these features: